opalmedapps/opal-app/README.md

 test a particular page or app.
 For this http-server is a great package.
 For instance, an alternative to `npm run start:web:staging` which uses _webpack-dev-server_, is to build the web app using `npm run build:web:staging`, change directory to the `www` and run `http-server` inside this directory.
-In one command
+In one command:
 ```
 $npm run build:web:staging && cd www && http-server -p 9000 -o # Build the app, and serve it in port 9000
 ```

+The -p flag is used to specify the port number, and the -o flag is used to automatically open a browser window at the right address.

 ### Running Development Environment